riggid/Notes/Semester 1/Physics/Unit 3/Core Notes.md

 *   **Characteristics**:
     *   Below a characteristic temperature called the **Neel temperature ($T_N$)**, adjacent atomic magnetic moments align anti-parallel and are of **equal magnitude**, resulting in **zero net magnetization**.
     *   Above $T_N$, they behave paramagnetically, similar to Curie-Weiss law with $T_C$ replaced by $-T_N$.
+    *   **Spin Arrangement:** An arrangement where neighboring spins are aligned in opposite directions, cancelling each other out on an atomic scale.
 *   **Examples**: Manganese Oxide (MnO), Nickel Oxide (NiO).

 ### **Ferrimagnetic Materials**